Abhik101/Lighning_marathon/README.md

 Lightning marathon 31 July

 1) Locker Service In Lightning Blocks :-
+Lightning Locker is a powerful security architecture for Lightning components.
+Lightning Locker enhances security by isolating Lightning components that belong to one namespace from components in a different namespace.
+Lightning Locker also promotes best practices that improve the supportability of your code by only allowing access to supported APIs and eliminating access to non-published framework internals.

-2) Lightning is MVC – T/F
+2) Lightning is MVC – T/F = False

 3) Dashboard can add how many Lightning Components---20